Qaitbay

+Sultan Abu Al-Nasr Sayf ad-Din Al-Ashraf Qaitbay (السلطان أبو النصر سيف الدين الأشرف قايتباي; c.
+1416/1418 – 7 August 1496) ruled the Mamluk Sultanate from 1468 to 1496 (872 – 901 AH in the Islamic calendar).

+As the eighteenth Sultan of Egypt of the Burji dynasty, Qaitbay stabilized the Mamluk state and economy.
+He consolidated the northern boundaries of the Sultanate with the Ottoman Empire and engaged in trade with other contemporaneous polities.

+Qaitbay was Circassian by birth, and was purchased by sultan Barsbay (1422 – 1438) before being freed by Barsbay's successor Jaqmaq (1438 – 1453).

+A veteran of sixteen campaigns, Qaitbay was also a great patron of architecture.
+He commissioned building projects in Mecca, Medina, Jerusalem, Damascus, Aleppo, Alexandria, and in every quarter of Cairo and endowed the religious works with waqfs.
+He was also known for his piety.

 Biography

 Early life

-Qaitbay was born between 1416 and 1418 in Great Circassia of the Caucasus.
-His skill in archery and horsemanship attracted the attention of a slave merchant who purchased him and brought him to Cairo when he was already over twenty years of age.
-He was quickly purchased by the reigning sultan Barsbay and became a member of the palace guard.
-He was freed by Barsbay's successor, Jaqmaq, after learning that Qaitbay was a descendant of the Ayyubid Emir of Damascus Al-Ashraf Musa (d.
-1237), and appointed the third executive secretary; under the reigns of Sayf ad-Din Inal, Khushqadam and Yilbay, he was further promoted through the Mamluk military hierarchy, eventually becoming taqaddimat alf, commander of a thousand Mamluks.
-Under the Sultan Timurbugha, finally, Qaitbay was appointed atabak, or field marshal of the entire Mamluk army.
-During this period, Qaitbay amassed a considerable personal fortune which would enable him to exercise substantial acts of beneficence as sultan without draining the royal treasury.
+Qaitbay was born between 1416 and 1418 in Circassia in the Caucasus.
+Skilled in archery and horsemanship, he was enslaved (see Black Sea slave trade) and taken to Cairo around 1440.
+He was quickly purchased by the reigning sultan Barsbay and assigned to the palace guard.

+Barsbay's successor Jaqmaq emancipated Qaitbay after learning that he was a descendant of the Ayyubid Emir of Damascus Al-Ashraf Musa (d.
+1237).
+Jaqmaq then appointed the freed Qaitmat third executive secretary.

+Under the sultans Sayf ad-Din Inal, Khushqadam and Yilbay, Qaitbay was further promoted through the Mamluk military hierarchy.
+He eventually achieved the rank taqaddimat alf, commander of 1,000 Mamluks.
+Under the Sultan Timurbugha, finally, Qaitbay was appointed atabak, or field marshal, of the entire Mamluk army.
+Qaitbay amassed a considerable personal fortune with which as sultan he would use for charitable endowments.

 Accession

-The reign of Timuburgha lasted less than two months, as he was dethroned in a palace coup on 30 January 1468.
-Qaitbay was proposed as a compromise candidate acceptable to the various court factions.
-Despite some apparent reluctance, he was enthroned on 31 January.
-Qaitbay insisted that Timurburgha be granted an honorable retirement, instead of the enforced exile usually imposed on dethroned sovereigns.
-He did, however, exile the leaders of the coup, and created a new ruling council composed of his own followers and more veteran courtiers who had fallen into disgrace under his predecessors.
-Yashbak min Mahdi was appointed dawadar, or executive secretary, and Azbak min Tutkh was named atabak; the two men would remain Qaitbay's closest advisors until the ends of their careers, despite their profound dislike for each other.
-In general Qaitbay seems to have pursued a policy of appointing rivals to posts of equal authority, thus preventing any single subordinate from acquiring too much power and maintaining the ability to settle all disputes via his own autocratic authority.
+The reign of Timurbugha lasted less than two months; he was deposed in a palace coup on 30 January 1468.
+Qaitbay was proposed as a compromise candidate to replace Timurbugha who would acceptable to the various court factions.
+He was made Sultan on 31 January.

+Qaitbay insisted that Timurburgha be granted an honorable retirement instead of the enforced exile usually imposed on the deposed.
+He did exile the leaders of the coup that had removed Timurburgha, and he created a new ruling council made up of his own supporters as well as experienced advisors who had fallen out of favor.
+Yashbak min Mahdi was appointed dawadar, or executive secretary, and Azbak min Tutkh was named atabak; the two men would remain Qaitbay's closest advisors until the ends of their careers despite their profound dislike for each other.
+Qaitbay would typically appoint rivals to posts of equivalent authority, thus preventing any single subordinate from acquiring too much power while he held the authority to settle any disputes himself.